this is an archived blog post from Green Alder Coaching

-In effect, the relationship is based on the efforts to facilitate psychological and behavioural change through a collaborative relationship of trained professional and the motivated client.
-Try saying that after half a bottle of vino !
+In effect, the relationship is based on the efforts to facilitate psychological and behavioural change through a collaborative relationship between a trained professional and the motivated client.
+Try saying that after half a bottle of vino!

 Below is a pie chart summary of the main ingredients and the percentage influence they have on the relationship: